 A fast finish in Lahore.
 In the deciding third one-day international against India, Pakistan were set 217 to win in 49 overs but they used up barely half the quota, thrashing 219 for 1 in 26.2 overs.
 The usual suspects did the damage: Ijaz Ahmed hit 139 not out off 84 balls, with ten fours and nine sixes, while Shahid Afridi smote 47 off just 23 balls.

 Birth of that punishing allrounder Tom Moody, who went on to coach Sri Lanka, Western Australia and the IPL team Kings XI Punjab.
 It is a sign of Australia's omnipotence throughout the 1990s that Moody played only eight Tests.
 He was quickly typecast as a one-day man, and was a regular in the side that won the 1999 World Cup in England.
-Moody was also an outstanding performer at county level, and helped Worcestershire to the NatWest Trophy in 1994 with match-winning performances in the semi-final (180* v Surrey) and final (88* & 12-4-17-1 v his old county Warwickshire).
-Moody also broke a world record in Scotland in 1989 when he threw the haggis over 230 feet.
+Moody was also an outstanding performer at county level, and helped Worcestershire to the NatWest Trophy in 1994 with match-winning performances in the semi-final (180 not out v Surrey) and final (88 not out and 12-4-17-1 v his old county Warwickshire).
+Moody also broke a world record in Scotland in 1989 when he threw a haggis over 230 feet.

 The cruellest twist of fate awaited Alan Wells, who was born today, when he finally made his overdue Test debut in the sixth Test against West Indies in 1995.
 On an absolute belter at The Oval - 1369 runs were scored in the match for the loss of 22 wickets - Wells fended his first ball from Curtly Ambrose off his hip and straight to short leg.
-He had a chance to make 3 not out in the second innings, but as happened to so many Oval debutants in the 1990s, he did not play again.
+He made 3 not out in the second innings, but as happened to so many Oval debutants in the 1990s, he did not play again.

 If Wells got a rough deal, then what of Plum Lewis, the brilliant South African batsman who was born today?
 After a blistering 151 for Western Province against England in the opening match of the 1913-14 tour, Lewis was picked for the first Test in Durban.
 But in what proved to be his only Test he bagged a pair - c Woolley b Barnes in each innings - and was then severely wounded in the leg during the First World War.
 After that he was only able to play club cricket, and that required the aid of a runner.

-A dangerous middle-order batsman, Justin Kemp, who was born today, gradually filled the shoes left vacant by the fearsome Lance Klusener.
+Dangerous middle-order batsman Justin Kemp, who was born today, was an attacker in the Lance Klusener mould.
 His 64-ball 73 against New Zealand in Bloemfontein established him as one of the biggest hitters in the game, and he was duly named Man of the Series.
-A couple of good innings in the Champions Trophy, in late 2006, made way for Kemp's maiden ODI hundred, an awe-inspiring unbeaten 100 against India in Cape Town.
-But disappointing outings at the 2007 World Cup and the inaugural World Twenty20 resulted in him being dropped.
+A couple of good innings in the Champions Trophy in late 2006 made way for Kemp's maiden ODI hundred, an awe-inspiring unbeaten 100 against India in Cape Town.
+But disappointing outings at the 2007 World Cup and the inaugural World T20 resulted in him being dropped.

 A devastating batting performance in a trial match in Johannesburg, where South Africa racked up 618 for 4 on the first day against the Rest of South Africa.
 There were hundreds for Colin Bland, Graeme Pollock, Tony Pithey and Denis Lindsay, and in the last 99 minutes' play Bland and Lindsay added a mind-blowing 267.